 Photography is an art, an art that leave behind so many memories.
 But if your pictures are not clear enough as if they are shaken or blurred or because of the extra light the subject is overshadowed then we just repent for the same.
 Nothing can be done.
 But if we use right filters with right settings we can make these memories a treat to watch even after years.

-Here we are to explain the use or ways to use a neutral density filter so that we can do away those blurry images.
+Here we are to explain the use or ways to use a neutral density filter so that we can do away those blurry images (see example img below).

-These neutral density filters can be used in many situations as capturing the water motion, reducing profoundity of a field, minimize the visibility of objects that are moving etc. hence we can understand that neutral density filters work wonders in photography.
-Neutral density filters can also cotrol the laser light which is considered to be the most difficult light.
+These neutral density filters can be used in many situations as capturing the water motion, reducing profundity of a field, minimize the visibility of objects that are moving etc. hence we can understand that neutral density filters work wonders in photography.
+Neutral density filters can also control the laser light which is considered to be the most difficult light.
 These filters are used in the path of the light to achieve the required amount of light.
-It therefore, helps to cut the brghtness and increase the contrast making the images look more clear.
+It therefore, helps to cut the brightness and increase the contrast making the images look more clear.

 Ultraviolet rays creek blurry images; UV filters aids in abbreviating them.
 These filters reduce the scratches on your camera lenses.
 Theses filters are easy to maintain.
 UV filters are a must have for any standard photographer.
 UV filters are also used with digital cameras.